 Why should I consider dental implants?

-Dental implants are a permanent solution to a common problem – tooth loss.
-However, many people are intimidated by them because they're often seen as expensive, painful and invasive.
-If you suffer from tooth loss and are considering your tooth replacement options, our Ottawa dentists may be able to help alleviate some of your concerns about dental implants.
+Dental implants are a long-term solution to a common issue: tooth loss.
+However, many people are put off by them because the dental surgery required to obtain them is often perceived as costly, painful, and invasive.
+If you have lost a tooth and are considering tooth replacement options, our Ottawa dentists may be able to allay some of your concerns about dental implants.

 Are you worried you won’t have time to maintain your dental implants?
 Unlike dentures (which require continual disinfection and special care at night), dental implants can be cared for in the same way as your regular teeth.

-Dental implants require dental surgery, making the proceedure somewhat more invasive than other tooth replacement options.
-However, in the long run implants may require less maintenance than dentures of bridges, and in addition, recent advancements in dental technology and techniques have made the dental implant process easier than in decades past.
+Dental implants necessitate dental surgery, making them slightly more invasive than other tooth replacement options.
+However, implants may require less maintenance in the long run than dentures or bridges, and recent advancements in dental technology and techniques have made the dental implant process easier than in the past.

-Though no surgical procedure is completely without discomfort, you may be interested to know that patients typically feel less discomfort following dental implant surgery than after a tooth extraction.
+Though no surgical procedure is without pain, you may be interested to know that patients typically experience less pain after dental implant surgery than after tooth extraction.